evainga/rememberbrall/README.md

 [![codecov](https://codecov.io/gh/evainga/rememberbrall/branch/master/graph/badge.svg)](https://codecov.io/gh/evainga/rememberbrall)

 ## The start is
 very easy.
-After you clone or fork the project, just use ```mvn clean package spring-boot:run``` to start the programme.
+After you clone or fork the project, just use ```mvn clean package spring-boot:run``` to start the program.
 You can also check out the endpoints described in the documentation under https://rememberbrall.herokuapp.com.